Lumber Types and Top Uses

 At Channel Lumber, we carry a variety of wood and lumber products for applications in all types of construction.
 Many of our products are FSC Certified.
 Here we describe each type of wood and how it is typically used.

-This varietal grows in British Columbia.
-It is a large format, soft wood, know for its workability.
+Western Red Cedar This varietal grows in British Columbia.
+It is a large format soft wood known for its workability.
 It is commonly used in joinery, windows and cladding, siding, and external finishes.
 Western cedar is known for its rich and superb beauty and is a perfect choice for indoor and outdoor features.

-Poplar is often miscategorized as a soft wood, but it actually is a hard wood.
+Poplar Poplar is often miscategorized as a soft wood, but it actually is a hard wood.
 It is seldom used for its appearance on its own, but because it has some characteristics in common with soft woods, it can be stained to look like more expensive varietals like cherry wood or oak.
 Poplar tends to scratch or dent easily so it is a good match for painted furniture.
-It is also a good fit for ceiling molding.
+It is, however, a good fit for ceiling molding.